 For rental investors, I’m personally using an app for collecting rent and making payments to my subcontractors at $1 each.
 The app syncs with my accounting software, performing my accounts payable, and receivable function automatically and seamlessly.
 I looked into this app after a friend of mine recommended that I look into a way to manage my rent collection and my accounts.
-She stated that she used a Xero accountant, a financial advisor who was adept at using the Xero accounting system, which is a cloud-based account software for small businesses.

 There are also apps out there helping you to track your mileage and fetching bills and bank statements for you.
 It would be advisable to also get yourself some documentation management software, this will help you get everything on your computer organised and anything that you have as a physical copy can be scanned into it to, this will reduce paper in your organisation.
-Look at software on FilecenterDMS.com to see how it can help you.

 Be sure to speak to your accountant regarding the apps available that suit your specific need.